chanzuckerberg/s3mi/README.md

       `s3mi raid my_raid 7 214GB`

-    Creates 7 x 214GB EBS gp2 volumes, RAIDs those together, and mounts the set on `/mnt/my_raid`.
+    Creates 7 x 214GB EBS gp2 volumes, RAIDs those together, and mounts on `/mnt/my_raid`.
 The `my_raid` identifier must be unique across all your instances.

     After the instance is restarted or terminated, the RAID array will persist, but will not be mounted.
-To remount on the original instance, or on another instance if the original instance has been terminated, just rerun the same command you used to create the array in the first place.
+To remount it on the original instance, or on another instance after the original instance has been terminated, rerun the exact same command above that was used to create the RAID.

   * Optimal RAID configuration: